 Attached Disk Options

-All of the current MPC models and the Akai Force support SD cards and USB drives, and all except the MPC One support installing an optional internal SATA disk.
-It’s worth noting that while the MPC One supports USB drives, it has just a single USB 2.0 port instead of the dual USB 3.0 ports found on all other MPC models (although all models now support use of USB hubs to extend the number of available ports).
+All of the current MPC models and the Akai Force support USB drives, and all except the MPC One Plus support installing an optional internal SATA disk.
+All models other than the MPC Key 61 also support SD cards.
+It’s worth noting that while the MPC One Plus supports USB drives, it has just a single USB 2.0 port instead of the dual USB 3.0 ports found on all other MPC models (although all models now support use of USB hubs to extend the number of available ports).

-Excluding the MPC One, upon connecting your MPC via USB to a computer these attached disks will appear as removable drives.
+Upon connecting your MPC via USB to a computer these attached disks will appear as removable drives.
 This will allow you to back up their contents, easily transfer your sound library to them and continue working on projects in the MPC Software.
-MPC One owners currently do not have USB file transfer support, but they can of course just eject the drive from their MPC and attach it to their computer for the same benefits.

 Pros & Cons of Each Disk Type